MWSchmid/Rcount/README.md

 [Getting started with Rcount](https://github.com/MWSchmid/Rcount/blob/master/other/Rcount_user_guide.pdf?raw=true)

+Note on the hierarchy and priority assignments: Rcount takes the feature information from the third column in the GFF/GTF.
+This is true for some DBs (e.g. TAIR), but others add this info as a separate field in the last column (entries in column 3 are then very simple, e.g. just gene, transcript, exon, UTR).
+GTFs from ensembl are an example for the latter case.
+To specify the priorities for the detailed feature types, the GTF needs to be reformatted.
+I may have a look into this once.

 64 bit binaries are available here:

 [Linux (ubuntu-like)](https://github.com/MWSchmid/Rcount/blob/master/other/linux_64bit.zip?raw=true); IMPORTANT: install the Qt5 libraries: `sudo apt-get install qt5-default`